 To the visitor it appears as if stately Williamstown (pop.
-4,754) is simply a nickname for the immaculate and graceful campus of Williams College—even the main commercial block is basically the corridor between dorms and gym.
+7,754) is simply a nickname for the immaculate and graceful campus of Williams College—even the main commercial block is basically the corridor between dorms and gym.
 From their common 18th-century benefactor, Ephraim Williams (who insisted the town’s name be changed from its original West Hoosuck), to the large number of alumni who return in their retirement, “Billsville” and its college are nearly inseparable.
 The town-gown symbiosis has spawned an enviable array of visual, performing, and edible arts, yet fresh contingents of ingenuous youth keep all the wealth and refinement from becoming too cloying.

-For breakfast, head to US-7 on the north side of town, where the popular Chef’s Hat (905 Simonds Rd., 413/458-5120) preserves a 100-year-old counter and other parts of its original diner incarnation.
+For breakfast, head to US-7 on the north side of town to the popular Chef’s Hat (905 Simonds Rd., 413/458-5120).
 The hands-down best takeout pizza joint is Hot Tomatoes (100 Water St., 413/458-2722), and in mild weather the nearby stream-side park is well suited to lolling picnickers.
 Also good: the Indian-inspired food at Spice Root (23 Spring St., 413/458-5200).

-A drive along Main Street (Route 2) will give you a view of most of Williamstown’s accommodations, including many small motels out on the eastern edge of town, like the friendly and clean Maple Terrace Motel (555 Main St., 413/458-9677, $126 and up).
-For a real treat, consider The Guest House at Field Farm (554 Sloan Rd., 413/458-3135, $195 and up) in South Williamstown, five miles south along either Route 7 or scenic Water Street (Route 43).
+A drive along Main Street (Route 2) will give you a view of most of Williamstown’s accommodations, including many small motels out on the eastern edge of town, like the friendly and clean Maple Terrace Motel (555 Main St., 413/458-9677, $89 and up).
+For a real treat, consider The Guest House at Field Farm (554 Sloan Rd., 413/458-3135, $200 and up) in South Williamstown, about five miles south along either US-7 or scenic Water Street (Route 43).
 Occupying the 316-acre former estate of Pacific Northwest lumber tycoon Lawrence Bloedel, the main house, designed in 1948, is a striking example of American mid-20th-century modern architecture.
 If you have any love of Frank Lloyd Wright or Charles and Ray Eames, you’ll be delighted by this live-in museum of contemporary design, with its huge picture windows, proto-Scandinavian furniture, and meadow-side swimming pool.